OverengineeredOne/Docs/developer-guide/src/introduction.md

 ## Who is this book for?

 This book has no expectations on the audience's background.
-It is ideal for any developer who wants to quickly deliver decentralized apps or who are just to see how this landscape is changing with the next generation of the internet.
+It is ideal for any developer who wants to quickly deliver decentralized apps or who are just interested to see how this landscape is changing with the next generation of the internet.

 ## How to use this book.

-We try to structure the book so you get introduced to a new topic with a little background before moving into our solution to solving particular challenges.
-Finally we'll include additional information for followup reading and often a project.
+We try to structure the book so you get introduced to a new topic with a little background and further reading before moving into a project that will be continuously developed throughout this book.

-Thoughout the book we'll be developing and breaking down a simple todo app, where we slowly introduce more and more features as we shape it to solve real world challenges.
+The app that we will be developing and breaking down is a simple TODO app.
+We will be slowly introducing you to more and more features as we shape it to something that is acually useful.

 We will be covering a broad range of topics, which will all require their own set of dependencies.
 To make sure, as a reader, you can follow allong, we have developed tools to manage the dependencies in a secure environment.
+These will be covered in later chapters.

 ## Source Code

-The source files from this book can be found in the github repo [GitHub](https://github.com/overengineered/docs) and will be found under the folder following the pattern of `booktitle-chapter-section-title`.
+The source files from this book can be found in the github repo [GitHub](https://github.com/overengineered/docs) and will be found under the folder following the folder naming pattern of `booktitle-chapter-section-title`.

 ## Stack

 Briefly let's cover the stack that we will be working with.
-Later we'll have a gentle introduction to many of them and others may not require direct interaction with, but it may be important to know later.
+Later we'll have a gentle introduction to many of them and others may not require direct interaction with, but it may be important to know for debugging purposes.

-You can follow up to learn more about these at anytime.
+You can follow up on any of these topics to learn more.

 ### Frontend